suszynski/AntiDebug/README.md

 	ADD_ANTI_DEBUG_OPTION("MyDetectionName", true, callbackMyDetectionName), // <- Example integration
 };
 ```
 The first argument is the title to be displayed in the UI, the second sets if the detection should be enabled or not by default and the third is your callback.
+You can now
+also specify a fourth argument for the delay in milliseconds to wait after executing each callback in case your callback is somewhat resource-intensive.

 ## Documentation